Cactoidal/GodotRustEthers-rs/README.md

-6. Once you've written your library, compile it, then import it into Godot with the following steps:
+6. Once you've written your library, compile it with `cargo build`, then import it into Godot with the following steps:

 * Create a GDNative library resource, and link it to your compiled library file.